 For fully parametric copula-based models, GoF testing is a relatively standard problem, as these models are simply non-linear time series models.
-See Corradi and Swanson's (2006) review article on evaluating predictive densities, Bontemps, et al. (2011) and Chen (2011) on GoF tests for multivariate distributions via moment conditions, and Diebold, et al. (1999) on GoF tests via
+See Corradi and Swanson's (2006) review article on evaluating predictive densities, Bontemps, et al. (2011) and Chen (2011) on GoF tests for multivariate distributions via moment conditions, Chen (2007) for moment-based tests directly on

-&lt;sup>24Note that the order of the variables affects the Rosenblatt transformation.
+24Note that the order of the variables affects the Rosenblatt transformation.
 In most economic applications the ordering of the variables is arbitrary.
 One way to overcome this is to conduct the test on all possible orderings and then define a new test statistic as the maximum of all the test statistics.
 The simulation-based methods for obtaining critical values described below could also be applied to this "combination" test statistic.

-Rosenblatt's transform, discussed below (although the latter paper ignores estimation error in the model parameters).
+the copula, and Diebold, et al. (1999) on GoF tests via Rosenblatt's transform, discussed below (although the latter paper ignores estimation error in the model parameters).